datafeedr/datafeedr-api/readme.txt

 > The *Datafeedr API* plugin requires that you have an active Datafeedr API Product subscription.
 [Purchase Subscription](https://members.datafeedr.com/subscribe?utm_campaign=dfrapiplugin&utm_medium=referral&utm_source=wporg)

 The Datafeedr API provides access to our database of affiliate products.
-We have aggregated over 450,000,000 products from over 10,000 merchants and 32 affiliate networks.
+We have aggregated over 450,000,000 products from over [10,000+ merchants and 30+ affiliate networks](https://datafeedr.me/networks).
 We have indexed and normalized the product data making it easy for you to search for and find products you want to promote on your website.

 The *Datafeedr API* plugin currently integrates with the following plugins: